We have (de)centralized all of the frequently asked questions from our community into a single place, this page.

 Once the users have succesfully completed the required steps, they will be eligible to receive the new Billionaire Tokens, on the EOS Blockchain.

-More information will be available as we get closer to the coin swap date.
 The EOS main net is set to launch in June 2018

 Over the course of the whole week, participants can register as many tickets as they wish.
 However they will be limited to registering only five tickets with one operation.